BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Post-Main Sequence evolution

 This behaviour is qualitatively similar for Solar-scaled compositions with varied $Z$ (upper left panel) and $Z=0.020$ compositions with varied $\alpha$-enhancements (centre left panel).
 The metal-rich, $\alpha$-enhanced stars show higher final masses.
 This is consistent with the fact that they have lower iron abundances than the equivalent Solar-scaled models.
 It is the iron opacity which has the strongest impact on the evolution of the massive stars and their mass-loss rates.
 The same trends can be seen with changes in mass and composition as in the upper left panel, albeit that the final masses of the $\alpha$-enhanced models are comparable to those with a lower $Z$ and a Solar-scaled composition.
 The differences in final mass arising from changing \afe\ at 0.1 $Z_\odot$ (lower left panel) are much smaller, since the iron mass fraction is already rather small.

 The mass at which this second decrease in the initial-to-final mass relation happens appears to be composition dependent.
 Decreasing the abundance of iron and metals in general changes the opacity and radius of the star, with metal rich stars having larger radii.
 As a result, their mass-loss rates are higher and they lose their hydrogen rich envelopes more rapidly than their metal-poor counterparts.
 This leads them to them evolving into WR stars, which have strong optically thick winds, thus exacerbating their mass loss.
 At lower metallicities, this transition requires a higher initial mass to manifest, where the luminosity becomes great enough to remove the hydrogen envelope and allow WR evolution to take place.
+This agrees with the minimum masses required to form WR stars, as discussed in Section~\ref{sec:WR} above.

 Consider, for example, the lower right panel of Fig~\ref{fig:hr50100}.
 The 100 \msun\ model at Solar metallicity evolves to lower luminosity but higher temperature as the extreme mass loss leads to it forming a WR star, while the lower metallicity models with their lower Main Sequence mass-loss rates initially evolve to cooler temperatures, becoming RSGs, as their outer layers are not removed rapidly enough to expose the helium-rich material before core hydrogen exhaustion.